some-natalie/some-natalie/_posts/2025-01-21-meddpicc-job-search.md

 ## Footnotes

 [^b2b]: business-to-business sales, which is not the same as selling to consumers (commonly abbreviated `b2c`) or bartering or any other transactions.
 [^eng]: Even when they scoff at a _sales_ person showing up at the same tech networking event 🙄 ... the "engineering superiority complex" of engineering undergrads is petty and toxic.
-As someone who _was_ that stereotype as an undergrad and got thoroughly humbled by real life.
-I see you and hope work life is nicer to you. 🤭
+As someone who _was_ that stereotype as an undergrad and got thoroughly humbled by real life, I see you and hope work life is nicer to you. 🤭
 [^prolly]: Mark Twain is definitely credited for making it popular in the US, even if the origins are unclear.
 More about this quote on [Wikipedia](https://en.wikipedia.org/wiki/Lies,_damned_lies,_and_statistics).